ImranParthiib/Bootstrap-FrameWork/README.md

 Once the project is set up, you can start exploring the different sections of the website:

-- Home: Introduction to EasyTech and digital learning.
+- Home: This section is a slider giving an overview of our approach.
 - Courses: Browse through the popular courses.
 - Success Stories: Learn about the success stories of our students.
 - Register: Sign up for a course using the registration form.